zilbers/music-service/README.md

 # ![Scale-Up Velocity](./readme-files/logo-main.png)   Zilbers - Music Service
-In this project I created a Music Service Web Application, with React.js, Express and a MySql database./ The search mechanism uses Elasticsearch database and the data is saved in their cloud service./ The app is dockerized and can be run with the docker-compose./ The app has a login page, customized home page per user, and page for each song / album / playlist. / It also have backend which connects between the database and the client./
+In this project I created a Music Service Web Application, with React.js, Express and a MySql database. \
+The search mechanism uses Elasticsearch database and the data is saved in their cloud service. \
+The app is dockerized and can be run with the docker-compose. \
+The app has a login page, customized home page per user, and page for each song / album / playlist. \
+It also have backend which connects between the database and the client. \

 ![Log-in](./readme-files/log-in.gif)